Solution | Distribution Spatial Footprint#

 Fueled with the right data, it can generate up to 20% in sales increase.
 Achieving these results relies on both global and local network optimizations, for which several use cases can be implemented such as opening/closing/relocating stores, finding the best places for new distribution centers, optimizing marketing campaigns based on local networks specificity etc.

-A fundamental aspect of this solution is the computation of isochrone areas in order to enrich the input data for geospatial analysis.
+A fundamental aspect of this Solution is the computation of isochrone areas to enrich the input data for geospatial analysis.
 Isochrone areas are a type of catchment area which represents the area from which a location is reachable by someone within a given amount of time, using a particular mode of transportation.

-The solution consists of a data pipeline that computes isochrones areas, further enriches the input data using these computed areas, and in doing so opens up a wide range of geospatial analyses.
-Analysts can input their own data and surface the outputs in a dashboard or interactive WebApp in order to analyze their organization’s own distribution networks.
-Data Scientists should use this solution as an initial building block to develop advanced analytics / support decision making.
-Roll-out and customization services can be offered on demand.
+The Solution consists of a data pipeline that computes isochrones areas, further enriches the input data using these computed areas, and in doing so opens up a wide range of geospatial analyses.
+Analysts can input their own data and surface the outputs in a dashboard or interactive webapp to analyze their organization’s own distribution networks.
+Data scientists should use this Solution as an initial building block to develop advanced analytics / support decision making.
+Dataiku can also offer roll-out and customization services on demand.

 Installation#